Pometry/Raphtory/README.md

 <br>

-Raphtory is a unified analytics engine for large-scale graph analysis, allowing you to run complex graph queries **no matter where your data lives and what format it is in**.
-Besides performance and scalability, what makes Raphtory cool is its ability to represent and explore the history of a complex system, from simply **“time travelling” through data**, to executing richer analysis like **taint tracking**, **temporal reachability**, or **mining temporal motifs**.
+Raphtory is a unified analytics engine for large-scale graph analysis, allowing you to run complex graph queries no matter where your data lives and what format it is in.
+Besides performance and scalability, what makes Raphtory cool is its ability to represent and explore the history of a complex system, from simply “time travelling” through data, to executing richer analysis like **taint tracking**, **temporal reachability**, or **mining temporal motifs**.

 **Raphtory is easy to use:** One-line pip installation and smooth integration with Pandas for input and output.